srinivasyadav18/xapian-gsoc-plan/proposal.rst

         Most of the classes Require rewrapping to provide a simple interface as SWIG generated interfaces for most of the classes is not that simple to use.

+      * Go has its own test package for testing the packages which would be put in Makefile.

       * In month April First Two weeks - Understand go build system deeper and work on it if it can be integrated with libtool or possibly prepare a plan to create a new separate build system with only auto tools.
       * Next Two weeks - Understand Xapian implementation of existing bindings and Xapian classes deeper (Im not quite familiar with classes related to latlong, MatchSpy, KeyMaker).

 Community Bonding Period :
-      * Implement the build system for complete wo First Month :
+      * Implement the build system for bindings using the existing wrapper(for linux) and review it with the mentors.
+      * Understand Xapian classes and wrappers in depth.

+First Month :
   June 1st-6th  :
       * Support Iterators (Position,Posting,Term,Value)